 Tropicana’s two towers contain nearly 1,500 rooms, and are well themed to match the South Beach vibe found elsewhere on the property.
 Rooms start at 375 square feet and are set up to be comfortable and spacious, as well as affordable, while having the amenities people expect from a Vegas room.

 Being an older property, room rates tend to fall at the lower end of the spectrum, but the quality of what you get is still quite good for the price.

 Players Club Program

-Tropicana is one of two casinos in Las Vegas linked to the mychoice program (the other being M Resort). mychoice has properties across the country that feed into these locations, so if you play at some of their other properties like the Hollywood Casinos, your play may open up offers for Tropicana.
+For now, Tropicana is one of two casinos in Las Vegas linked to the mychoice program (the other being M Resort). mychoice has properties across the country and comps earned elsewhere can be used in Las Vegas, and vice versa.

 They sometimes have a very generous card sign-up program.
 At the time I signed up, I was given a loss rebate program that was 50% instant, and 50% return within a year.
 As it happened, I traveled to Vegas the first couple of years for a work conference, and the conference was one week earlier in year two, so I was able to claim my second half three days before it expired.

 That was a more generous offer than they’re doing now, but their new player programs have traditionally been more generous than most of the other strip properties, and is a good getting to know you sort of structure.

 They have a few shows, like Legends in Concert, and a few food options, like a food court and a Robert Irvine-backed restaurant.
 Some options have remained closed due to the pandemic, but will likely return as things recover.

 You can book rooms at the Tropicana Las Vegas through vegas.com, which offers a Best Price Guarantee.
 If you find a lower price while booking or within 24 hours, contact them and they’ll match it!
 Vegas.com routinely runs promotions on hotel rooms as well, making them a good place to check.